riotschoolacc/MSM/README.md

 | `access_key` | string | A hardcoded string inside the MSM EXE |
 | `client_version` | string | The current Client Version |

-7. Now, if it's all successful, the server should add multiple elements to your User and Session, and send `gs_initialized`.
+7. If all goes well, the server should add multiple elements to your User Object and send `gs_initialized` with one parameter: your `bbb_id`.

+8. Now MSM needs to download all the [Static Data](https://www.indeed.com/career-advice/career-development/static-data-vs-dynamic-data).
+MSM sends 1 param for all of them, `last_updated`, although it is not required.
+You can view all Requests MSM sends [here](https://github.com/riotschoolacc/MSM-Server-Tools/blob/main/requests.md).

+9. After downloading all the Static Data and updating it in the Cache, they must finish up.
+MSM will send `gs_player` to get all Player Data, then process any Previous Purchases, and finally load your Player Data.